-MPCA is offering approximately $130,000 for projects that will reduce air emissions within an identified area of concern for environmental justice.
+MPCA offered approximately $130,000 for projects that will reduce air emissions within an identified area of concern for environmental justice.

 Closed.
 Application deadline was April 30